wxsd-sales/custom-dial-macro/README.md

 * Desk Pro
 * Room Kit

-This macro should work on other Webex Devices with WebEngine support but has not been validated at this time.
+This macro should work on other Webex Devices but has not been validated at this time.

 ## Demo